 - 1.29 Acting Classes London — Conclusion

-We have researched and gone through all acting schools, acting workshops and acting classes London that we could possibly find.
-We have trained and attended quite a few of these ourselves.
+I personally have researched and gone through all acting schools, acting workshops and acting classes London that I could possibly find.
+I have trained and attended quite a few of these myself.
 Most of them are pretty good and solid, but acting training can be subjective.

-Sometimes a student will click with the teacher from the very beginning, other times it will take a few weeks of working together, and in seldom cases, it’s just won’t work no matter what you do.
-It’s all about the chemistry, and we talked a lot on this in How to Choose a Perfect Acting Teacher.
+Sometimes a student will click with the teacher from the very beginning, other times it will take a few weeks of working together.
+In seldom cases, it just won’t work no matter what you do.
+It’s all about the chemistry, and we talked a lot on this in How to Choose a Perfect Acting Teacher article.

-Be warned that after you have skimped through the list and found something you like, go and see how is the class in reality; how good is the teacher and what kind of people are training there.
+Be warned: after you have skimped through the list and found something you like, go and what does the class look like from up close.
+Pay attention to how good the teacher is, and notice the kind of students that are training there.
 Talk to the acting coach and, if possible, to students as well (hit them up on Facebook, if it’s easier).

-In our acting classes London list, we have excluded all acting schools that only accept students under 18 years old, or that only has long-term (1 or 2 year) courses of just one variety.
-These are closer to drama schools, and the list for those you can already find on this website.
+In this acting classes London list, I have excluded all acting schools that only accept students under 18 years old, or that only has long-term (1 or 2 year) courses of just one variety.
+Those are closer to drama schools and traditional acting programs, and lists for those you can find on this website.

 Acting Classes London — The Big List